mrled/wintriallab/readme.markdown

 - Figure out a way to determine hypervisor during `autounattend-postinstall.ps1` and install the hypervisor drivers (right now it's hardcoded to just install the vbox ones, which will break on other hypervisors)
 - Convert the postinstall scripts to use Powershell DSC
 - Write Pester tests for all script logic (including DSC logic)
+- What's the impact of `Install-CompiledDotNetAssemblies` and `Compress-WindowsInstall` (called at the bottom of `provisioner-postinstall.ps1`)?
+They both add about 15 minutes to the build time... are they worth it?

 Packer: